This week, we explain how you can introduce a dog into your cat’s world!

 Then take your dog out for a walk and let your cat out of the safe place, so that she can smell where the dog has been.

 Put your dog on a short leash, or you can attach the dog’s leash to your belt (for the first few days, if necessary) — this will allow you to make a quick correction if he starts to chase the cat.

 Put your cat in her carrier if she’s typically skittish; otherwise, let her walk around.
 Be ready with lots of treats for good behaviour.

 The cat’s first reaction will likely be to hiss and/or run… this is perfectly normal so don’t worry!

 Let dog and cat check each other out at a distance.
 Pet and talk to your dog soothingly.
-It’s not time for dog to approach cat just yet.
+It’s not time for the dog to approach your cat just yet.
 Give your dog and cat some treats and praise as rewards.

 If your dog bolts toward your cat, correct him with the leash, and use the “sit” or “leave it” commands.